About Dr. Hassan

-Dr. Hassan is a medical oncologist and solid tumor immunotherapy senior investigator at the NCI.
-His work focuses mostly on mesothelioma—a rare kind of cancer that emerges after prolonged exposure to asbestos fibers.
+Dr. Raffit Hassan is a medical oncologist and senior investigator at the NCI.
+His work focuses mostly on mesothelioma — a rare kind of cancer that emerges after prolonged exposure to asbestos fibers.

-Dr. Hassan is currently the co-chief of the Thoracic and Gastrointestinal Oncology Branch at NIC.
-He’s also the senior investigator of the Head, Thoracic and Solid Tumor Immunotherapy Section at the Center for Cancer Research.
+Dr. Hassan is currently chief of the Thoracic and Gastrointestinal Oncology Branch at NIC.
+He is also the senior investigator of the Head, Thoracic and Solid Tumor Immunotherapy Section at the Center for Cancer Research.

 Dr. Hassan’s Career Highlights

-Dr. Hassan has also worked extensively with an anti-mesothelin immunotoxin—SS1P.
-Preclinical and clinical studies have seen good results with SS1P as a therapeutic target for cancer.
-Dr. Hassan is now dedicated to improving the effectiveness of SS1P in the hope that it will be able to save thousands of lives in the US each year.
+Dr. Hassan has worked extensively with SS1P, an anti-mesothelin immunotoxin.
+Preclinical and clinical studies have shown positive results with SS1P as a therapeutic target for cancer.
+He is dedicated to improving the effectiveness of SS1P in the hope that it can save thousands of lives in the U.S. each year.

 Dr. Hassan’s Background

-Dr. Hassan grew up in India and graduated from the University of Kashmir in 1988.
-He then went onto complete his residency at Sisters Hospital, part of the University of Buffalo, New York.
+In 1998, Dr. Hassan graduated from the University of Kashmir in India.
+He completed his residency at Sisters Hospital, part of the University of Buffalo, New York.

-Dr. Hassan’s interest in mesothelioma first began when he completed a fellowship at NCI in 1997.
+Dr. Hassan’s interest in mesothelioma began when he completed a fellowship at NCI in 1997.
 He moved to the University of Oklahoma for five years to work on non-cancer-related studies.
-In 2002, Dr. Hassan then returned to NCI to further his research into mesothelioma.
+In 2002, he returned to the NCI to further his mesothelioma research.

 Dr. Hassan’s Medical Specializations

-Mesothelioma is such a rare form of cancer that not all doctors will come across a case in their lifetime.
-Dr. Hassan is hoping to bring more awareness to mesothelioma through his medical specializations and research.
-Since returning to the NCI, Dr. Hassan has dedicated his career to finding ways of curing this tragic disease.
+Mesothelioma is a rare form of cancer that not all doctors will have the opportunity to treat.
+Dr. Hassan hopes to raise awareness of mesothelioma through his medical specializations and research.
+Since returning to the NCI, Dr. Hassan has dedicated his career to finding ways of curing this disease.

-Dr. Hassan’s main mesothelioma specialty is focused on immunotherapy research.
-He and his team have been working on an immunotoxin treatment called SS1P, which targets the protein mesothelin present in mesothelioma cells.
+Dr. Hassan’s work on mesothelioma is mainly focused on immunotherapy research.
+He and his team have been working on an immunotoxin treatment called SS1P, which targets the protein mesothelin in mesothelioma cells.

-Clinical trial findings have noted that patients can develop an antibody against SS1P, yet by combining this with pentostatin and Cytoxan (which suppresses part of the immune system), 3 out of 10 patients saw significant tumor shrinkage.
-In addition, all three patients were still alive 18 months after surgery.
+Clinical trial findings have noted that patients can develop an antibody against SS1P.
+Yet, by combining this with pentostatin and Cytoxan (which suppresses part of the immune system), 3 out of 10 patients saw significant tumor shrinkage.
+All three patients were still alive 18 months after surgery.

-The success of Dr. Hassan’s research has a significant impact for patients battling mesothelioma.
-HIs new approach gives hope to those who have tried other methods, such as HIPEC, chemotherapy and radiation.
+The success of Dr. Hassan’s research has a significant impact on patients battling mesothelioma.
+His new approach gives hope to those who have tried other methods, such as HIPEC, chemotherapy, and radiation.

 Dr. Hassan’s Career Accomplishments

 Dr. Hassan has dedicated his life to actively advancing knowledge of mesothelioma.
-While other oncologists may work directly with patients to find a cure, Dr. Hassan has, instead, conducted decades of research alongside clinical trials to forge forward with finding alternative cures.
+While other oncologists may work directly with patients to find a cure, Dr. Hassan has conducted decades of research alongside clinical trials to forge forward with finding alternative cures.

-- Approximately 25% of clinical trial patients have shown stable disease after Dr. Hassan’s treatment
+- Approximately 25% of clinical trial patients have shown stable disease (where the cancer isn’t worsening) after receiving Dr. Hassan’s treatment

 - Widespread research into tumor treatment and immunotherapy for mesothelioma